Akshaj-N/AllTrails-Ranking-System/README.md

 # Trail Difficulty Estimation Using AI

 This project predicts the difficulty of hiking trails using structured trail metadata and user-generated content.
-We explore three modeling approaches -- Feedforward Neural Networks (FNN), Gradient Boosting Decision Trees (GBDT), and Unsupervised Learning to classify trails into four difficulty levels.
+We explore three modeling approaches -- Feedforward Neural Networks (FNN), Gradient Boosting Decision Trees (GBDT) and Unsupervised Learning to classify trails into four difficulty levels.
 The project uses data from AllTrails and custom-labeled datasets (ChatGPT).

 ## Motivation

 AllTrails' difficulty ratings are often vague or inconsistent, underestimating the challenge of certain hikes.
-Our project aims to provide a more accurate and data-driven classification of trail difficulty by leveraging metadata, user experiences, and machine learning techniques.
+Our project aims to provide a more accurate and data-driven classification of trail difficulty by leveraging metadata, user experiences and machine learning techniques.

 ## Data Sources